NicholasGraalum/CS362-Project/documentation/LIVINGDOC.md

 #### Andrew:
+- I learned that proper documentation and planning is needed for a successful project because just getting started on the implementation gets messy quickly
+- I learned that frequent communication with your team is important because everybody should know where the project stand and what are the next plans of action for a successful project
+- I learned that starting early is important because there will always be conflicts and unexpected events that come up that slow your team down and provide troubles

 #### Kylan:
 - I learned that tasks should be specifically assigned to individuals instead of just put on the trello because then they are more likely to get completed.